carterjamesmike/Social-Network-API/README.md

                 GET for single THOUGHT
                 POST for USERS
                 POST for THOUGHTS
                 PUT for USERS
                 PUT for THOUGHTS
-        DELETE for USERS (still need to link thougths) DELETE for THOUGHTS
+        DELETE for USERS (still need to link thougths) DELETE for THOUGHTS (still need to link reacctions?)
 POST for REACTIONS
 DELETE for REACTIONS
                 POST for USER's friend list
                 DELETE for USER's friend list

 BONUS
-When USER is deleted, associated THOUGHTS are deleted
+When USER is deleted, associated THOUGHTS are deleted (will work once thoughts are linked to users)